 Universal introduced its first product, the One For All, in 1987.
-Universal's family of products includes universal standard and touch screen remote controls, wireless keyboards, antennas, joysticks and other gaming devices, custom and customizable chips that include Universal's library of IR codes and proprietary software.
+Universal's family of products includes universal standard and touch screen remote controls, wireless keyboards, antennas, joysticks and other gaming devices, custom and customizable chips that include Universal's library of IR codes and proprietary software, and licensing of Universal's library of IR codes and proprietary software.
 These products cover a broad spectrum of suggested prices and performance capabilities.
-Universal sells its customized products to international retailers and distributors, consumer electronic accessory suppliers, private label customers, OEMs, cable operators and satellite service providers for resale under the One For All brand name and/or their respective brand names.
+Universal sells its customized products to international retailers and distributors, consumer electronic accessory suppliers, private label customers, OEMs, cable operators and satellite service providers for resale under the One For All® brand name and/or their respective brand names.
 Universal's products are capable of controlling up to twenty video and audio devices, including, but not limited to, TVs, VCRs, DVD players, cable converters, CD players, satellite receivers, laser disc players, amplifiers, tuners, turntables, cassette players, digital audio tape players, and surround sound systems.